Parador de Argómaniz - Renaissance Palace (4*)

 Situated on top of a hill with breathtaking views across to Vitoria and the Rioja Alava wine region, this 17th century Renaissance style palace became a Parador in 1978.

 The Argómaniz Parador was originally owned by the influential Larrea family in the 17th Century, becoming a palace in 1712.
-Its claim to fame came in 1813 when Napoleon resided at the Parador de Argómaniz on the eve of the Battle of Vitoria in which he was to be defeated by the Duke of Wellington .
+Its claim to fame came in 1813 when the commander of Napoleon's forces - his brother Joseph - resided at the Parador de Argómaniz on the eve of the Battle of Vitoria in which he was to be defeated by the Duke of Wellington .

 Even though the Argómaniz Parador has undergone a refurbishment in recent years, the pillared doorways and stone staircases help to bring the history of this beautiful Parador to life.
 The result is a light and airy property with a modern twist on decoration which retains the character of its 17th century origins.